napari/docs/docs/naps/6-contributable-menus.md

 ### The `Acquire` Menu

-In addition to the `Layers` menu, we add `Acquire` as a top level menu.
+In addition to the `Layers` menu, we would add `Acquire` as a top level menu.

 `Acquire` will contain widgets and utilities for interfacing with microscopes and other types of cameras.